Trump replaces H.R. McMaster with John Bolton as national security adviser

 McMaster entered the administration after Trump's first national security adviser, Michael Flynn, resigned after 24 days on the job amid revelations that he had lied to Vice President Mike Pence about his communications with a top Russian diplomat.

-At times, those tensions spilled into public view — as they did last month when Trump took to Twitter to dispute McMaster's comments about Russian meddling in the 2016 election.
+At times, those tensions spilled into public view — like last month when Trump took to Twitter to dispute McMaster's comments about Russian meddling in the 2016 election.
 During a speech at the Munich Security Conference, McMaster said evidence of Russian meddling was "incontrovertible" — a more direct confirmation of interference than the president has ever given.

 What McMaster "forgot to say," Trump chastised in the tweet, was "that the results of the 2016 election were not impacted or changed by the Russians and that the only Collusion was between Russia and Crooked H, the DNC and the Dems."
 "Crooked H" was read as a reference to Hillary Clinton, whom Trump defeated in the presidential election.